Spring Rolls – Total Cooking Time – 45 minutes Serves-2-4-Vegan-GF

-This bright, satisfying, yet light lunch keeps you going through your afternoon or you can use it as an appetizer to a favorite Thai dinner entree or even pho.
-Nasturtium spring rolls are perfect for any warm spring or summer afternoon or evening.
-Easy to make, the nasturtium packs a punch that is unexpected in a spring roll.
-They are so pretty you may not want to eat them but they are equally as delicious!
+This bright, satisfying, yet light lunch keeps you going through your afternoon, or you can use it as an appetizer to a favorite Thai dinner entree or even pho.
+Nasturtium spring rolls with Thai peanut sauce are perfect for any warm-weather meal.
+Easy to make, the nasturtium packs an unexpected punch in a spring roll.
+They are so pretty you may not want to eat them, but they are equally delicious!

 1 package spring roll rice paper wraps (you need at least 6, extras in case they break)